GilTzioni/Image-Representations-and-Point-Operations/README.md

 Image Processing and Computer Vision Course Assignment 1 **Written in Python on PyCharm workspace** ![22](https://user-images.githubusercontent.com/73976733/104122372-55ae3700-534d-11eb-8de4-492973fca972.jpeg)

-In this assignment the following tasks were implemented using Python and the OpenCV library:
+In ex1.utils.py you will find an image processing like:

-**Reading an image into a given representation** -> Reads an image, and returns the image converted as requested
+**Reading an image into a given representation** ->

+repressentation of RGB or Gray Scale image the mathods imReadAndConvert() and imDisplay() using Opencv2

 **Displaying an image** -> Reads an image as RGB or GRAY_SCALE and displays it